 Q: WHO SAILS THE BOAT?

 A: Offshore has partnered with an international team of highly trained, professional captains and sailing instructors.
-Two members from this team will be joining us as our captains in Greece.
-In addition to their sailing experience, both captains are trained in navigation and first aid medical response to keep you safe and on course throughout the week.
+A skilled member from this team will be joining us as our captain.
+In addition to their sailing experience, all captains are trained in navigation and first aid medical response to keep you safe and on course throughout the week.

 Q: DO I NEED TO KNOW HOW TO SAIL?